amresh1495/Analytics-Vidhya-India-ML-Hiring-Challange/README.md

 ###### Amresh Giri (amresh.giri14@gmail.com)

 ### Step by step approach -
-1. After undesrtanding the probelm statement and going through the dataset, I understood that this is a binary classification problem.
+1. After undesrtanding the problem statement and going through the dataset, I understood that this is a binary classification problem.
-2. Did basic data preprocessing like calculating for na values, missing values, checking types of variables, etc.
+2. Did some basic data preprocessing like calculating for na values, missing values, checking types of variables, varibale stats, etc.
 3. After doing some basic analysis, I found that the target variable was hugely imbalanced.
 4. Converted the categorical values to numeric by encoding them.
 5. Selected the best features by using Recursive Feature Engineering.